Dentistry

 Zoom!
 Chairside whitens teeth quickly and effectively (up to 90% of their maximum brightness).
 This office whitening treatment is also FDA-approved and takes one hour to complete.

-The procedure begins with covering your lips and gums, leaving only your teeth exposed.
-Then your dentist will apply a whitening gel to your teeth, which is designed to be used with a specially designed light.
+The procedure begins with covering your lips and gums, exposing only your teeth.
+Then, your dentist will apply a whitening gel to your teeth.
+The gel is designed to be used with a specially designed light.

-The gel and light work together to penetrate your teeth, removing any surface stains and discoloration.
+The gel and light penetrate your teeth, removing surface stains and discoloration.
 With proper care, Zoom’s whitening effects can last up to a year.

 Opalescence Boost™